 As a number of these countries (such as Russia) have only recently made the software illegal, it is still too early to gauge how strict these bans will be.

 Moreover, as many corporations and media networks rely on virtual private networks to do business in some of these countries (a legal usage), it is highly unlikely that they will be entirely eliminated.
 Foreigners are usually fine to use VPNs; it’s the local citizens who have to worry.
 However, that doesn’t mean that citizens and residents in these countries will not be affected.
 In China, for example, the Great Firewall uses deep packet inspection (DPI) to detect and block the use of this software.
+This makes it challenging to access restricted content, especially for local citizens.

 However, that doesn’t mean that citizens and residents in these countries will not be affected.
 In China, for example, the Great Firewall uses deep packet inspection (DPI) to detect and block the use of this software.